Informatics 117: Project in Software System Design

 - Expected Results or Test Oracle Mechanism

-- Test environmental needs or special test procedures
+- Test environmental needs or special test procedures (if needed)

-Initial Demonstration Plan
+7. Demonstration Plan

-What and how will you demonstrate?
+How and what will you demonstrate?

-Tracking and Control Mechanisms
+8. Tracking and Control Mechanisms (Update)

 - file structure, sub-directories, Makefiles, etc.